-The Student Packet was designed to be used by students while they attend remote, synchronous classes but could also be used for face-to-face or hybrid instruction.
+The Student Packet was designed to be used by students while they attend remote, synchronous classes.
 Most of the activities in each unit work best when done synchronously but the routines, once established, could be assigned for homework.

 Students at the suggested level (GLE 2-4) are often building the skills covered in this unit, not simply reviewing them.
-The pilot-testing of these materials took 8-10 hours of synchronous class time for each unit.
+The pilot-testing of these materials took 8-10 hours of synchronous class time for each section.
 This time included all of the synchronous elements listed below.